wpgp/wopr/pkg/inst/woprVision/www/wopr_README.md

 3. Get estimates of population sizes for specific demographic groups (i.e. age and sex), and
 4. Get probabilistic estimates of uncertainty for all population estimates.

+Code for the _wopr_ package is openly available on GitHub: https://github.com/wpgp/wopr

 ## Installation

-Install the _wopr_ package from WorldPop on GitHub:
+Install the _wopr_ R package from WorldPop on GitHub:

 ```r
 devtools::install_github('wpgp/wopr',subdir='pkg')